 For the last two hours of roasting, increase the temperature to 160°C/320°F, remove the lid and smear the goose with the mixture at least once every 30 minutes.
 The sugar in the honey will help make the skin crunchy.
 Moreover, the goose will release its grease and together with the honey and cinnamon it will give a delicious gravy.

-When the goose is done roasting, serve it immediatelly with sweet and fermented cabbage and knedlíky.
+When the goose is done roasting, serve it immediately with sweet and fermented cabbage and knedlíky.

-We hope you found our recipe useful and let us know if you’ve ever had a roasted goose or duck on St. Martin’s Day and how you liked it.
+We hope you found our recipe useful and let us know if you’ve ever had a roasted goose on St. Martin’s Day and how you liked it.